runlikeforrestgump/emacs/README.md

 For commands that you don't use often, it's probably easier to remember the command by name rather than by key.

-Not all commands are bound to keys.
+Not all commands are bound to keys, so it's essential to know how to invoke a command by name.

 ## Useful Commands to Memorise